Houdini: A Message from the Spirits (Part 1)

 Cautionary Tales is proudly sponsored by Amika Insurance.

 In Appleton, Wisconsin, in the 1880s, things were not going well for young Eric Weiss's family.
+Eric Thad, the rabbi, lost his job.

-His growing congregation, it seemed, wanted someone more in tune with the America they'd come to than the Europe they'd left behind.
+His growing congregation, it seemed, wanted someone more in tune with the America they'd come to than the Europe they'd left behind. behind.

 Possibly they weren't impressed that the rabbi, like his wife, hadn't bothered to learn any English.

-But work was hard to come by for German-speaking, old-school rabbis in failing health.
+The family moved to Milwaukee, then to New York.
+But work was hard to come by for German-speaking old school rabbis in failing health.

 Teenage Eric chipped into the family finances doing any job he could.
+He was a shoeshiner, a newspaper seller, a delivery boy.

 When he wasn't earning money, he was a boxer, a runner, a swimmer.

+He trained himself to contort his body.
 He read every book on magic he could find.

 And he put on any act he could in any show that would have him.

-He was the trapeze artist, Eric the Prince of the Air.
+He was the trapeze artist, Erik the Prince of the Air.
+He was the card magician, Eric the Great.

-Then he was half of the Brothers Houdini, doing a trick he'd learned from a book.
+Then he was half of the brothers Houdini, doing a trick he'd learned from a book.

 Lend us your jacket, they asked one.

 Harry, as Eric had now renamed himself, put on the jacket.
+The volunteers tied him up with ropes.

 They put him in a sack.
+They tied up the sack.

-They put him in a trunk, and they locked the trunk.
+They put him in a trunk and they locked the trunk.

-He pulled a curtain in front of of himself and the trunk.
+Now, said Harry's brother, watch closely.
+He pulled the curtain in front of himself and the trunk.

 He clapped once from behind the curtain.
+He clapped twice.

 On the third clap, the curtain was thrown aside by Harry, who'd escaped from the trunk.

-Harry and the volunteers unlocked the trunk, untied the sack, and out of it stepped Harry's brother.
+Harry and the volunteers unlocked the trunk, untied the sack, and out of it stepped Harry's brother, dressed up in just the same way Harry had been a mere few seconds before.

 They untied the ropes, and yes, Harry's brother was wearing the first volunteers' jacket.